Lucy Stanton (abolitionist)

 Lucy Stanton Day Sessions (October 16, 1831 – February 18, 1910) was an American abolitionist and feminist figure, notable for being the first African-American woman to complete a four-year course of a study at a college or university.
 She completed a Ladies Literary Course from Oberlin College in 1850.

-Lucy Stanton Day's life was a testament to the many strong, resilient, and radical women that participated in the first wave of American feminism.
+Day's life was a testament to the many strong, resilient, and radical women that participated in the first wave of American feminism.
 Her passionate commitment to abolition especially connected her to her radical female predecessors, such as Angelina E. Grimké, who, as early as 1836, linked the abolition of slavery to the Christian duty of women.

 Early life

 Lucy Stanton was born free, the only child of Margaret and Samuel Stanton, on October 16, 1831.
 When her biological father Samuel, a barber, died when she was only 18 months old, Stanton's mother married John Brown, an abolitionist famous around Cleveland, Ohio, for his participation in the Underground Railroad.
 Stanton is noted as saying that John Brown would harbor as many as 13 runaway slaves in their house at any given time.